 Russian, BA

 The Russian major leading to the BA degree trains students in both written and spoken Russian and in Russian literature, culture, and civilization.
-The department encourages students to pursue a second major (e.g., global health, history, linguistics, political science) and to develop their interests in related or complementary fields.
+The department encourages students to pursue a second major (e.g., global health studies, history, linguistics, political science) and to develop their interests in related or complementary fields.
 Students interested in focusing on a broader interdisciplinary understanding of the region may earn a second major in international studies; see the BA in international studies in the catalog.

 Learning Outcomes